 This is because THCA on its own isn’t necessarily more effective in terms of intoxication and therapeutic effects than lower testing extracts with high levels of terpenes.
 This is all thanks to a little theory you may have heard of called the entourage effect, which was coined by Raphael Mechoulam.

 The entourage effect describes the collective effect of all cannabis compounds that work together to create a synergistic effect that produces greater results.
-Since these concentrates contain all the good bits of the cannabis plant in higher concentrations, it will be more effective at providing the full, holistic benefits of the plant as opposed to isolating only a few select compounds (such as THC & CBD).
+Since these concentrates contain all the good bits of the cannabis plant in higher concentrations, they will be more effective at providing the full, holistic benefits of the plant as opposed to isolating only a few select compounds (such as THC & CBD).

 Final Thoughts on HTFSE